A Field Guide to Igbo Bride Price and Dowry

 In Igbo culture, no matter how high the BP a groom gives, it is always considered as exactly half of what he intends to give.
 One half is given before the wedding, and the other half is given upon the death of his wife.
 The idea is that the first half is a material expression of his esteem for his wife, with respect to her family for their combined efforts and care which turned her into the person that she is, and the second half is again an expression of love and esteem for his wife, in gratitude for the opportunity to live his life with her as his wife and to cover her burial expenses (as an Igbo woman is always buried with her people – well at least that’s what’s supposed to happen although modern inconveniences might mean this is not always possible).

-The idea that BP demeans women because the man is ‘buying’ the woman is ridiculous and untrue but unfortunately thanks to lack of education, many Nigerian men now believe that this is what BP is and act accordingly.
+The the idea that BP demeans women because the man is ‘buying’ the woman is ridiculous and untrue but unfortunately thanks to lack of education, many Nigerian men now believe that this is what BP is and act accordingly.
 Nigerian men are in sore need of reorientation about what BP really is.
 In our culture, BP does not give a man any right over a woman.
-Just as a western man buys an expensive engagement ring for his intended as a symbol of his love for his intended so too does an Igbo man give BP to his intended’s family to show the magnitude of his love/respect/desire for her.
+Just as western men can buy expensive engagement rings for their intended as a symbol of love, so too does an Igbo man give BP to his intended’s family to show the magnitude of his love/respect/desire for her.
 And just as an engagement ring and wedding ring similar to custom silicone rings does not give a man any power over a woman, neither does BP give a man any power over a woman.